jasonacollins/jasoncollinsblog/posts/best-books-i-read-in-2022.md

 aliases:
   - /best-books-i-read-in-2022
 ---
+A full list of the books I read in 2022 and my selection of the best.

 The best books I <em>read</em> in 2022 - generally released in other years - were:

 - Bryan Caplan, *The Case Against Education*: I find the argument compelling and somewhat disheartening.